International Saxophone Committee

-Welcome to the homepage of the International Saxophone Committee.
+Welcome to the website of the International Saxophone Committee.
 Supporting the World Saxophone Congress.

 The year 2009 marked the fortieth anniversary of the first World Saxophone Congress, held in Chicago.
 Originally conceived by Paul Brodie and quickly joined by Eugene Rousseau, six goals were established to help elevate the status of the saxophone.
 The goals included the commission and performance of new repertoire, the presentation of recital programs and clinics, and the establishment of methods of communication among saxophonists.
 The past fourteen Congresses have succeeded in fostering the creation of hundreds of new compositions for the saxophone in a wide range of genres.
 Each Congress has offered outstanding performances and invaluable clinics and master classes by the leading performers and teachers of our instrument.

 The Congress has expanded from a one-day gathering in 1969 to the present five-day event.
 The past forty+ years have seen a tremendous growth in the enthusiasm for our instrument as evidenced by the many gifted young artists who have performed at the Congresses.
-Congresses have been held in the United States, Canada, France, England, Germany, Japan, Italy, Spain, Slovenia, Thailand and Scotland.
+Congresses have been held in the United States, Canada, England, Germany, Japan, Italy, Spain, Slovenia, Thailand, Scotland, France and Croatia.

 The World Saxophone Congress presents an opportunity to meet saxophonists from many countries, to attend clinics and lectures, and to listen to various concerts and performances by saxophone soloists, chamber ensembles, jazz ensembles, wind ensembles, and symphony orchestras.